 July/August are the perfect months for cruising down some of Africa’s majestic rivers.
-It’s the dry season in Southern Africa and lots of animals come down to the river banks for a drink.
-The Chobe and Zambezi rivers in particular see huge herds of elephant this time of year.
-Cruising on smooth water also makes a lovely change from bumping around in a 4×4 on land-based game drives!
+It’s the dry season in southern Africa and lots of animals come down to the river banks for a drink.
+The Chobe and Zambezi rivers in particular see huge herds of elephants this time of year.
+Cruising on smooth water also makes a lovely change from bumping around in a vehicle on land-based game drives!

-Here are five of our favorite safaris on some of Africa’s greatest rivers.
-We can customize your vacation to include any of these activities and we’ve included some sample itineraries to help inspire you.
+Here are four of our favorite safaris on some of Africa’s greatest rivers.
+We can customize your safari to include any of these activities and we have included some sample itineraries to help inspire you.

 Our Favorite River-Based Safaris

-- A Cruise on the Zambezi Queen – The Zambezi Queen is a lovely luxury boat that sails down the Chobe River, marking the border between Botswana and Namibia.
-This area is filled with wildlife and you won’t fail to see large pods of hippos in the water and huge herds of elephant coming down the the river banks for a drink and a swim.
+A Cruise on the Zambezi Queen – The Zambezi Queen is a lovely luxury boat that sails down the Chobe River, marking the border between Botswana and Namibia.
+This area is filled with wildlife and you will see large pods of hippos in the water and huge herds of elephant coming down to the river banks for a drink and a swim.
 The beautifully appointed cabins keep you very comfortable, the meals are top notch and there’s a pool on deck if you want to cool off.
-Want to experience this?
 Check out our Botswana Safari itineraries — we can easily fit in a few days of river cruising..

 Please contact us for further information and for more water-based adventures in Africa that we can organize for you.